 Statistical Abstract of the World: TO ACCESS: After clicking the link, click the "Related Subscriptions" drop-down box at the top then select "Statistical Abstract of the World".
 Statistical Abstracts of the World currently covers statistical abstracts from 50 countries of foreign national compendia, generally issued by the national statistical offices of foreign governments.
 It contains country-level data, global and regional statistical information, and statistical yearbooks issued by research firms and international organizations such as the United Nations.

-Summit: Summit is a library catalog that combines over 27 million items from Oregon and Washington academic libraries.
+Summit - now searchable via Sherlock: Summit is a library catalog that combines over 27 million items from Oregon and Washington academic libraries.
+Select Summit from the dropdown menu prior to searching.
 On average, requested items arrive within 5 business days.

 Thesaurus Linguae Graecae (TLG): Digital versions of most literary texts written in Greek from Homer to the fall of Byzantium in AD 1453.
 Its goal is to create a comprehensive digital library of Greek literature from antiquity to the present era.